Pilita Corrales: Personal life and death

-Corrales had two children, Jackie Lou Blanco and Ramon Christopher Gutierrez, who also became actors.
+Corrales had two children, Jackie Lou Blanco and Ramón Christopher.
 Corrales was married in 1963 to the Spanish executive businessman Jose Blanco and separated while Jackie Lou was still a child.
 Jose died in 1979.

-Corrales gave birth to her second child, Ramón Christopher Gutierrez, in 1971, known to be the father of Janine Gutierrez.
+Corrales gave birth to her second child, Ramón Christopher Gutierrez, in 1969.
 Ramón Christopher's father is Filipino actor Eddie Gutierrez.
-Corrales also had an adopted son, VJ.
 In September 2001, Corrales married Paraguayan/Australian businessman Carlos López.

 Corrales died in her sleep at her residence on April 12, 2025.
-She was 87.
+She was 85.
 On May 4, Corrales was posthumously conferred with the Presidential Medal of Merit from President Bongbong Marcos for her services to the arts.